Tandem: Motor vehicles

-Trucks
+Tandem parking means parking one car in front of the other.

+The word tandem is also used to indicate a semi-trailer truck pulling more than one trailer.

+Tandem axles means one axle mounted closely in front of another.
+For trailers, the purpose is to bear heavier loads than a single axle provides.

-In heavy trucks tandem refers to two closely spaced axles.
+In heavy trucks, tandem refers to two closely spaced axles.
 Legally defined by the distance between the axles (up to 2.5 m in the European Union, 40–96 in in the United States), mechanically there are many configurations.
 Either or both axles may be powered, and often interact with each other.
 In the United States, both axles are typically powered and equalized; in the European Union, one axle is typically unpowered, and can often be adjusted to load, and even raised off the ground, turning a tandem into a single-axle.

 Aviation

 The two seating configurations for trainer, night and all-weather interceptor or attack aircraft are pilot and instructor side by side or in tandem.
 Usually, the pilot is in front and the instructor behind.
 In attack helicopters, sometimes the pilot sits in back with the weapons operator in front for better view to aim weapons, as the Bell AH-1 Cobra was a tandem cockpit redesign which produced a much slimmer profile than the Bell UH-1 Iroquois on which it was based.
 Attack aircraft and all-weather interceptors often use a second crew member to operate avionics such as radar, or as a second pilot.
 Bombers such as the Convair B-58 Hustler seated three crew members in tandem.
 A common engineering adaptation is to lengthen the cockpit or fuselage to create a trainer with tandem seating from a single-seater aircraft.